-On June 22, 2021, our Board of Directors declared a quarterly dividend of \$0.175 per share of common stock that will be paid on September 15, 2021 to shareholders of record as of the close of business on September 1, 2021.
+On September 21, 2021, our Board of Directors declared a quarterly dividend of \$0.175 per share of common stock that will be paid on December 15, 2021 to shareholders of record as of the close of business on December 1, 2021.
 We expect to continue paying quarterly cash dividends in subsequent quarters consistent with our capital allocation strategy.

 Our existing cash balances, together with funds generated from operations and amounts available under our credit facility, are expected to be sufficient to finance our operations and meet our foreseeable cash requirements, including quarterly cash dividends and stock repurchases to Progress stockholders, as applicable, through the foreseeable future.
-Our cash position could be reduced, and we may incur additional debt obligations, to the extent we complete additional acquisitions.
+Our cash position will be reduced by the acquisition of Kemp as well as by any additional acquisitions we complete in the future and we may incur additional debt obligations in connection with those future acquisitions.

 We also believe that our financial resources have allowed, and will continue to allow us to manage the impact of COVID-19 on our business operations for the foreseeable future.
-The challenges posed by COVID-19 on our business continues to evolve.
-Consequently, we will continue to evaluate our financial position in light of future developments, particularly those relating to COVID-19.

 We derive a significant portion of our revenue from international operations, which are primarily conducted in foreign currencies.
 As a result, changes in the value of these foreign currencies relative to the U.S. dollar have significantly impacted our results of operations and may impact our future results of operations.
 Since approximately one-third of our revenue is denominated in foreign currency, and given the volatility in the global economy created by COVID-19, our revenue results in fiscal year 2021 have been impacted by fluctuations in foreign currency exchange rates.
+We will derive additional revenues denominated in foreign currency from Kemp's international operations, which could further impact our revenue results in fiscal year 2021, if the Kemp acquisition Closing occurs in fiscal year 2021.